-A small glass of organic tart cherry juice in the evening boosts melatonin levels naturally.
-A study in the European Journal of Nutrition reported that cherries are high in potassium, antioxidant-rich containing anthocyanins that are excellent for reducing inflammation, preventing and healing gout, lowering uric acid levels, and helpful for falling asleep quicker.
+A small glass of organic tart cherry juice with Celtic sea salt in the evening boosts melatonin levels naturally.
+A study in the European Journal of Nutrition reports that cherries are high in potassium, antioxidant-rich containing anthocyanins that are excellent for reducing inflammation, preventing and healing gout, lowering uric acid levels, and helpful for falling asleep quicker.

-Stress-reducing nutrients.
-In addition to magnesium, consider Phenitropic, ashwagandha or VHP (a blend of Valerian, Hops and Passion Flower, an excellent herbal tranquilizer without side effects) to sleep better.
+Stress-reducing, sleep-inducing nutrients.
+In addition to magnesium, consider taurine, vitamin B6, Alph-Theta Ultra PM, ashwagandha or VHP (a blend of Valerian, Hops and Passion Flower, an excellent herbal tranquilizer without side effects) to sleep better.

 Melatonin.
-What about melatonin and L-tryptophan, 5-HTP or Neuro 5-HTP Plus?
+What about melatonin?
 If behavioral or environmental changes don’t work, melatonin can be beneficial for some individuals.